Why Use SSO

 - Omnivoo detects that the email domain has SSO configured.

-- The user clicks the SSO login button and is redirected to your company's identity provider.
+- The user clicks Continue with SSO and is redirected to your company’s identity provider.

 - The user authenticates with their company credentials (and any MFA your IdP requires).